zoonk/archived-zoonk/README.md

 Prefer to do local development using SSL to resemble production as much as possible.
 You can use [mkcert](https://github.com/FiloSottile/mkcert) to generate a certificate.
 After you install `mkcert`, follow the steps below:

 - Create a `cert` directory under `priv`: `mkdir priv/cert`.
-- Generate a new certificate: `mkcert -key-file priv/cert/selfsigned_key.pem -cert-file priv/cert/selfsigned.pem localhost uneebee.test "*.uneebee.test" apple.test`.
+- Generate a new certificate: `mkcert -key-file priv/cert/selfsigned_key.pem -cert-file priv/cert/selfsigned.pem localhost zoonk.test "*.zoonk.test" apple.test`.
 - Run `mkcert -install` to install the certificate in the system trust store.
 - You may also need to enable `Allow invalid certificates for resources loaded from localhost` on [Google Chrome flags](chrome://flags/#allow-insecure-localhost).
 - Restart your local server: `mix phx.server`.
 You may also need to restart your browser.

-  You also need to make sure your machine maps `localhost` to a test domain (we're using `uneebee.test` for this guide). `dnsmasq` allows you to resolve domains to your local machine without having to change your `/etc/hosts` file.
+  You also need to make sure your machine maps `localhost` to a test domain (we're using `zoonk.test` for this guide). `dnsmasq` allows you to resolve domains to your local machine without having to change your `/etc/hosts` file.
 To install `dnsmasq`:

 ```sh
 brew install dnsmasq